cu-mkp/GR8975/Student_Syllabus_Digital_course.md

 The [Making and Knowing Project](http://www.makingandknowing.org/), directed by Professor Smith, has produced the transcription and English translation of this manuscript, "disassembling" Ms. Fr.
 640 through research seminars and workshops, involving multidisciplinary teams of students and scholars.
 The Project is now engaged in creating a complete critical digital edition, which represents a reassembly of this manuscript in a 21st-century form.
 In this course, you will be an active participant in the Project’s exploration of the technologies that allow not just a *reading* of the text but an *interaction* with the content itself.
 This is in direct resonance with the ways that this sixteenth-century recipe collection can only be transformed from *text* to *knowledge* when the techniques contained within it are *practiced*, whether in the sixteenth century or in the Making and Knowing Laboratory reconstructions today.
 Through this exploration, the course aims to foster reflection on the constraints of the codex as a framework and vehicle for the production of knowledge, and to re-think the technology of the book and what it means to read a text.
 To this end, the course also includes collaboration with Professor Steven Feiner’s Computer Graphics and User Interfaces Lab ([CGUI](http://graphics.cs.columbia.edu/home/home/), [http://graphics.cs.columbia.edu/home/home/](http://graphics.cs.columbia.edu/home/home/)).

-*This course is one component of the **[History in Action Initiativ*e](http://historyinaction.columbia.edu/)* of the Columbia Department of History.
+_This course is one component of the **[History in Action Initiative](http://historyinaction.columbia.edu/)** of the Columbia Department of History.
 The American Historical Association (AHA) and the Andrew W. Mellon Foundation are collaborating to re-think career education for history PhD candidates at four selected universities (Columbia, Chicago, New Mexico, and UCLA) and to continue, expand, and enhance the AHA’s "**[Career Diversity and the History Ph*D](http://www.historians.org/jobs-and-professional-development/career-diversity-for-historians)*" initiative.
-The long-term goal is to establish a new norm: that doctoral graduates in history** and** the humanities will be equipped with the skills to pursue a wide spectrum of career opportunities and communicate their research to a broad audience.*
+The long-term goal is to establish a new norm: that doctoral graduates in history** and **the humanities will be equipped with the skills to pursue a wide spectrum of career opportunities and communicate their research to a broad audience._

-**ASSE****SSMENT****:**
+ ***

+## <a name="assessment"></a>Assessment

 Participation, initiative, effort: 10%